Learned Sorted Table Search and Static Indexes in Small Model Space: Learning from a Static Sorted Set to Speed-Up Searching in It

-\item {\bf Synoptic RMI.} For a given set of tables of approximately the same size, we use {\bf CDFShop} as above to obtain a set of models (at most 10 for each table).
+\item {\bf SY-RMI: A Synoptic RMI.} For a given set of tables of approximately the same size, we use {\bf CDFShop} as above to obtain a set of models (at most 10 for each table).
 For the entire set of models so obtained and each model in it, we compute the ratio (branching factor)/(model space) and we take the median of those ratios as a measure of branching factor {\em per unit} of model space, denoted $UB$.
 Among the {\bf RMI}s returned by {\bf CDFShop}, we pick the relative majority winner, i.e., the one that provides the best query time, averaged over a set of simulations.
 When one uses such a model on tables of approximately the same size as the ones used as input to {\bf CDFShop}, we set the branching factor to be a multiple of $UB$, that depends on how much space the model is expected to use relative to the input table size.
-Since this model can be intuitively considered as the one that best summarizes the output of {\bf CDFShop} in terms of query time, for the given set of tables, we refer to it as \emph{synoptic } and denote it as {\bf SY-RMI}. \end{itemize}
+Since this model can be intuitively considered as the one that best summarizes the output of {\bf CDFShop} in terms of query time, for the given set of tables.
+The final model is informally referred to as Synoptic. \end{itemize}

 \paragraph{CDF Approximation-Controlled Models}